Felix Zollicoffer: Civil War

 Tennessee voters rejected the call for a secession convention in February 1861.
 Tennessee Governor Isham Harris soon began to maneuver the state into a position where secession would be inevitable.
 On May 6, 1861, the Tennessee General Assembly, urged on by Harris, adopted a "Declaration of Independence and Ordinance."
 The people were to vote on the ratification of this measure on June 8.
 A separate vote on the same date would determine if Tennessee should join the Confederacy if the voters approved the measure asserting independence of the State.
 On May 9, a joint committee of the legislature issued an explanation sponsored by Harris of the military alliance Tennessee had entered into with the Confederacy on May 7.

 During the period between April and July, Harris organized a state army, the Provisional Army of Tennessee.

-Upon the announcement of the formation of the Provisional Army of Tennessee, Zollicoffer offered his service to the state army.
-Despite only having brief combat experience, he was appointed as a brigadier general in the Provisional Army of Tennessee on May 9, 1861, by Governor Isham Harris.
+Upon the announcement, Zollicoffer offered his service to the state army.
+Despite only having brief combat experience, he was appointed as a brigadier general.
+The Confederate States Army began to absorb the Provisional Army of Tennessee in July, and Zollicoffer's troops were mustered into Confederate service in October.

-On July 9, 1861, Zollicoffer was commissioned a brigadier general in the Confederate States Army.
-Although the Confederate States Army began to absorb the Provisional Army of Tennessee on July 31, 1861, Zollicoffer's troops were not mustered into Confederate service until the end of October.
-For almost four months, Zollicoffer was in the strange position of being a Confederate Army general in charge of state troops.

-Harris initially tried to sway eastern Tennessee's pro-Union population with a lenient policy and the stationing of only fifteen companies of troops in the region.
+Harris initially tried to sway the pro-Union population in East Tennessee with a lenient policy, and he stationed only 15 companies of troops in the region.
 On July 26, 1861, Harris, who was still in charge of the Tennessee state force, ordered Zollicoffer and 4,000 raw recruits to Knoxville to be in position to suppress resistance to secession in East Tennessee, appointing him to command the District of East Tennessee.
-Harris was re-elected governor on August 8, 1861, and on August 18, he ordered Zollicoffer to arrest and, if necessary, banish leaders of pro-Union factions from the state, changing his policy from leniency to force.
+Harris was re-elected governor on August 8, and on August 18 he ordered Zollicoffer to arrest and, if necessary, banish leaders of pro-Union factions from the state, changing his policy from leniency to force.